 DONNA GILLESPIE (San Francisco, CA) is the author of two novels set in first-century Rome: The Light Bearer (Berkley/Putnam) and Lady of the Light (Berkley/Penguin).
 The Light Bearer was an immediate international bestseller, and received a starred review in Publishers Weekly.
 The novel was translated into German, Dutch, Russian, Lithuanian, and Italian, and the United Kingdom purchased rights.
 In 2002, Hallmark Entertainment optioned Light Bearer for a miniseries.
 Lady of the Light is the second book of a trilogy, and is available in German and Italian as well as English.
-Gillespie is currently at work on the trilogy’s final volume.
-In 2018, an independent film company optioned all three novels for a miniseries.
+In 2022, Gillespie renewed her contract with Mad Dog Productions, an independent film company that is working to produce the Light Bearer trilogy as a miniseries.

 DONNA LEVIN (San Francisco, CA) is the author of the novels, He Could Be Another Bill Gates, There’s More Than One Way Home, and Extraordinary Means.
 Her nonfiction titles include Get That Novel Written! and Get That Novel Started!
 Donna is a frequent guest at writers’ conferences, and she led University of California-Berkeley Extension’s Novel Writing Workshop for twenty years.
 Learn more about Donna at her website.

-- Second Prize: Ilana DeBare of Oakland, CA
+- Third Prize: Dana Rodney of Sebastopol, CA

-Sarah Collins Honenberger of Tappahannock, VA for “The Song of Silence”
+Sarah Collins Honenberger of Tappahannock, VA for Welcome to the Lanesville Landfill Lending Library